elastisys/terms/terms-of-service.md

 **AUTHORIZED USER** means Customer and Customer's employees, consultants, contractors, and agents (i) who are authorized by Customer to access and use the Services under the rights granted to Customer pursuant to the Agreement and (ii) for whom access to the Services has been purchased hereunder.

 **AGREEMENT** means the Order, these Terms of Service (including all appendices), any Data Processing Agreement between the Customer and Elastisys, and any additional agreements, documents or terms which incorporate these Terms of Service by reference.

+**AUTOSCALING** means a technical method to add or remove Nodes without human intervention either from the Customer's or Elastisys's side.

 **BUSINESS HOURS** means the time between 8.00am to 17.00pm in the Europe/Stockholm timezone on working days.
 Working days are Monday to Friday except for: